Royal Rally of Scandinavia

-Royal Rally of Scandinavia is a rally event that takes place in Karlstad and Värmland in Sweden.
+Royal Rally of Scandinavia is a rally event that takes place on gravel roads around the city of Karlstad, Värmland, Sweden.
 The rally was organized for the first time in 2023 under the name of Royal Rally of Scandinavia, it consisted of 16 stages and 185 km of route, the first edition of this rally was won by the local Swede Oliver Solberg.

 In 2023, the event was selected as a round of the European Rally Championship, replacing the Rallye Açores.
 It was the first Swedish rally to be part of the European Championship since 2003.
 Another Swede Thomas Rådström won the South Swedish Rally.